JuliaSmoothOptimizers/ADNLPModels.jl/docs/src/index.md

 # ADNLPModelss

-This package provides a very simple model implement the [NLPModels](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl) API.
+This package provides AD-based model implementations that conform to the [NLPModels](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl) API.
 The following packages are supported:
 - `ForwardDiff.jl`: default choice.
 - `Zygote.jl`: you must load `Zygote.jl` separately and pass `ADNLPModels.ZygoteAD()` as the `adbackend` keyword argument to the `ADNLPModel` or `ADNLSModel` constructor.
 - `ReverseDiff.jl`: you must load `ReverseDiff.jl` separately and pass `ADNLPModels.ReverseDiffAD()` as the `adbackend` keyword argument to the `ADNLPModel` or `ADNLSModel` constructor.